futuregrid/virtual-cluster/doc/source/intro.rst

 	* https://github.com/futuregrid/virtual-cluster/blob/master/performance/Performance_Statistic.py

-	It has two files, Performance_Testall.py is the test script that you can use to run the performance test Performance_Statistic is the data process program which could prodeuces excel sheets on data you collected
+	It has two files, Performance_Testall.py is the test script that you can use to run the performance test.
+	Performance_Statistic is the data process program which could prodeuces excel sheets on data you collected

 	NOTE: When you switch performance test between OpenStack and Eucalyptus, please make sure that you have